-He stands accused of attacking a total of eight people — many of them homeless individuals who had been sleeping in secluded areas, authorities said.
+He stands accused of killing three people and leaving five others injured — many of them homeless individuals who had been sleeping in secluded areas, authorities said.
 He is also facing five counts of attempted murder and four counts of second-degree robbery, according to prosecutors.

 The 47-year-old convicted felon had been deported six times before beating several people in the L.A. area with a baseball bat as he robbed them, Los Angeles Police Department officials said.
 Investigators believe Escobar is also homeless and his main motive was robbing his victims.

 A timeline given by LAPD detectives now indicates Escobar launched the deadly crime spree after being questioned by police in Houston on Aug.
 30. At the time, he was a person of interest in the disappearance of his aunt and uncle, Dina and Rogelio Escobar, police said.